 The City entered into a Funding Agreement (No. MOU.MR311.03) with LACMTA for the Palo Comado Canyon Road Interchange Improvements Project (the Project) on July 6, 2010, which was amended by Amendment No. 1 on November 11, 2011.
 The total designated amount for the project is \$2,590,000.
 The funds will be released to the City on a reimbursement basis in accordance with invoices submitted in support of the monthly progress report and the quarterly expenditure report submitted to LACMTA.
 On August 14, 2017, the Funding Agreement was further amended to increase the total designated amount for the Project to \$4,000,000.

-The City recognized \$1,098,759 of reimbursement for this project during the year ended June 30, 2019.
+The City recognized \$600,000 and \$1,098,759 of reimbursement for this project during the years ended June 30, 2020 and 2019, respectively.

 NOTE 12 TRANSPORTATION DEVELOPMENT ACT ARTICLE 3 FUND REVENUE ALLOCATION